chrisbog/command-runner/README.md

 # command-runner

 ## Introduction
 This python script will run a series of show commands for cisco devices to gather useful information.
-The script will create a file for all the output of the files
+The script will create a file for all the output of the files.
+This requires ssh to log into each device.

 ## Requirements
 This module leverages python 3 and the following libraries are required: